ava-labs/avalanchego/tests/fixture/bootstrapmonitor/README.md

 ### Types of bootstrap testing for C-Chain

+The X-Chain and P-Chain always synchronize all state, but the bulk of data for testnet and mainnet is on the C-Chain and there are 2 options:

 #### State Sync

 A bootstrap with state sync enabled (the default) ensures that only